Intro

 Each social media network is suited to different types of content and audiences:

-• Instagram Live is great for audiences who like to follow and build relationships with brands and influencers, especially creatives.
+• Instagram Live and TikTok LIVE are great for audiences who like to follow and build relationships with brands and influencers, especially creatives.

 • LinkedIn Live is the go-to social network for businesses and professionals, so content related to your industry works well.